NuITTake/gpdc-dynamodb/README.md

   Auto created.
 Value is in milliseconds.
 ###### downloads
   [Number]
   Auto created.
 This accounting counter indicates how many times a cached value has been served.
-While creating an instance of **CacheManager**, if you set value **downLoadCounter** to **false** then this attribute will not be updated during **get** operation.
+While creating an instance of **CacheManager**, if you set the value of **downLoadCounter** to **false** then this attribute will not be updated during **get** operation.
 ###### redundancy
   [Number]
   Auto created.
 This accounting counter indicates how many times an exact same value was attempted to put into cache for the exact same key.
 While creating an instance of **CacheManager**, if you set value **redundancyCounter** to **false** then this attribute along with **timeUpdated** and **ExpiryTime** will not be updated during **put** operation.

-*Switching off accouting counters will save one write operation in each of **get** and **put** call.
-However it not recommended as the entire operation of data access takes extreamly small amount off time (in most of the situation it should not take more than couple of milliseconds).*
+*Switching off accounting counters will save one write operation in each of **get** and **put** call.
+However it not recommended as the entire operation of data access takes extremely small amount of time (in most situations it should not take more than a couple of milliseconds).*